mql21/DDDMakerBundleExample/README.md

 **This project is currently under development.**

+Current state: This project should be a [Symfony Bundle](https://symfony.com/doc/current/bundles.html).
+However, because as it's still a work in progress, a full Symfony 5 app is being used to make the development of the bundle easier.

 ## Goal

 Normally when you work with Hexagonal Architechture or other clean architechtures, specially if working under a DDD approach, there's little room for "creativity".